cockroachdb/docs/_includes/v22.2/metric-names-serverless.md

-`ranges.unavailable` | Number of ranges with fewer live replicas than needed for quorum `ranges.underreplicated` | Number of ranges with fewer live replicas than the replication target `ranges` | Number of ranges `rebalancing.writespersecond` | Number of keys written (i.e. applied by raft) per second to the store, averaged over a large time period as used in rebalancing decisions
+`ranges.unavailable` | Number of ranges with fewer live replicas than needed for quorum `ranges.underreplicated` | Number of ranges with fewer live replicas than the replication target `ranges` | Number of ranges `rebalancing.writespersecond` | Number of keys written (i.e., applied by raft) per second to the store, averaged over a large time period as used in rebalancing decisions
-`replicas.leaders_not_leaseholders` | Number of replicas that are Raft leaders whose range lease is held by another store `replicas.leaders` | Number of raft leaders `replicas.leaseholders` | Number of lease holders `replicas.quiescent` | Number of quiesced replicas `replicas.reserved` | Number of replicas reserved for snapshots `replicas` | Number of replicas `requests.backpressure.split` | Number of backpressured writes waiting on a range split.
+`replicas.leaders_not_leaseholders` | Number of replicas that are Raft leaders whose range lease is held by another store `replicas.leaders` | Number of Raft leaders `replicas.leaseholders` | Number of lease holders `replicas.quiescent` | Number of quiesced replicas `replicas.reserved` | Number of replicas reserved for snapshots `replicas` | Number of replicas `requests.backpressure.split` | Number of backpressured writes waiting on a range split.
 A range will backpressure (roughly) non-system traffic when the range is above the configured size until the range splits.
 When the rate of this metric is nonzero over extended periods of time, it should be investigated why splits are not occurring.
 `requests.slow.distsender` | Number of replica-bound RPCs currently stuck or retrying for a long time.
 Note that this is not a good signal for KV health.
 The remote side of the RPCs tracked here may experience contention, so an end user can easily cause values for this metric to be emitted by leaving a transaction open for a long time and contending with it using a second transaction.
 `requests.slow.lease` | Number of requests that have been stuck for a long time acquiring a lease.
-This gauge registering a nonzero value usually indicates range or replica unavailability, and should be investigated.
-In the common case, we also expect to see requests.slow.raft to register a nonzero value, indicating that the lease requests are not getting a timely response from the replication layer.
+A nonzero value usually indicates range or replica unavailability, and should be investigated.
+Commonly, `requests.slow.raft` is also a nonzero value, which indicates that the lease requests are not getting a timely response from the replication layer.
 `requests.slow.raft` | Number of requests that have been stuck for a long time in the replication layer.
-An (evaluated) request has to pass through the replication layer, notably the quota pool and raft.
-If it fails to do so within a highly permissive duration, the gauge is incremented (and decremented again once the request is either applied or returns an error).
+An (evaluated) request has to pass through the replication layer, notably the quota pool and Raft.
+If it fails to do so within a highly permissive duration, this metric is incremented (and decremented again once the request is either applied or returns an error).
 A nonzero value indicates range or replica unavailability, and should be investigated.
 `rocksdb.block.cache.hits` | Count of block cache hits `rocksdb.block.cache.misses` | Count of block cache misses `rocksdb.block.cache.pinned-usage` | Bytes pinned by the block cache